mori-dev/my_react_redux_app_boilerplate/README.md

 # React minimal boilerplate

-A minimal development set for react with babel, webpack, eslint and live-reloading.
+A minimal development set for react with babel, webpack, css, eslint and live-reloading.

 ## Includes